massimilianogoi/Stockfish/README.txt

 Consolidate CastlingSide and CastlingRights

-This is a non-functional simplification that removes CastlingSide and implements the functionality in CastlingRights (thanks to Jörg Oster for a comment on the first version of this patch).
+This is a non-functional simplification that removes CastlingSide and implements the functionality in CastlingRights (thanks to JÃ¶rg Oster for a comment on the first version of this patch).

 STC